Use Cases: How to Leverage Deep Links to Drive Better Performance

 How does an eCommerce app think about use cases?
 Let’s explore:

 - Running mobile app download campaigns with Google, Facebook, Pinterest, Snapchat, etc.

 - Deep link users to specific products, even through the install process across all these channels

-- Create single URLs that can drive and track installs or opens for all marketing org efforts
+- Create single URLs that can drive and measure installs or opens for all marketing org efforts

-- Track performance of “Download the App” banner at the top of mobile Web page and in emails
+- Analyze performance of “Download the App” banner at the top of mobile Web page and in emails

 - Send a live feed of app downloads to ad partners to create a real-time blacklist (don’t show ads to customers who already have the app)

 - Show customers a dynamic “Easy Reorder” ad featuring products they’ve purchased before with a link to download the app and opening the Easy Reorder page upon app launch

 But use cases don’t stop there.
 You can leverage an attribution and deep linking solution to power a variety of use cases, all of which have had noticeable growth impacts and can help serve a mobile marketing team.

 This is one of the most common use cases for leveraging mobile links.
 In this example, a marketer or mobile app would place a link to content in the app on a well-known social channel, such as Facebook, Google, Twitter, Instagram or Snapchat.With a universal routing & attribution system, this single URL would be able to intelligently route the user to the app store if the user did not have the app, or open the app via Universal Links & Android App Links if they did.